 ServicePilot's power for analysis

-The objective is to use the pre-integrated queries included in ServicePilot, customize them according to our environment, automatically generate PDF reports or detailed dashboards for in-depth analysis and correlation.
+The objective is to use the pre-integrated queries included in ServicePilot, to customize them according to our environment, to automatically generate PDF reports or detailed dashboards for in-depth analysis and correlation.

 For example, we could build several generic reports for each type of data source and a very high level overall for a quick review, as well as several dashboards for quick access to detailed analysis.